ankitkp4056/FeRoSA/README.md

 `sklearn numpy pandas pickle distance re ezodf timeit stop_words threading lxml nltk gensim logging`

 ### Step-4: Step-by-Step Execution
-------The long file names are NOT a prerequisite to run the codes, change them if you like shorter names------

 1) `gen_init_cit_net.py` - run to generate initial citation network.
 Generates incite (outcite) dictionary, where "key=paper_id, value = list of paper_id's that belong to incite (outcite) of the key"